Looking for an internship that has a direct impact on Pennsylvania wildlife?

 As an intern you have a unique opportunity to experience firsthand what wildlife rehabilitation is all about.
 As a fully licensed Wildlife Rehabilitation Center that treats over 4,200 patients annually, you receive many opportunities to learn skills including basic husbandry techniques, species identification, basic anatomy, proper handling techniques, administering medications, hand feeding and more.

 We are open 7 days a week, 365 days a year and scheduling is flexible (hours of operation depends on season).
 On average, we see over 150 different species every year.
-Humane Animal Rescue of Pittsburgh accepts all native PA Specie, with the exception of White-Tailed deer, bear, and venomous snakes.
+Humane Animal Rescue of Pittsburgh accepts all native PA Species, with the exception of White-Tailed deer, bear, and venomous snakes.
 The program is unpaid and housing is NOT provided.

 What we are looking for: